FaisalAli91/FaisalAli91.github.io/index.md

 I am a data analyst and journalist with a passion for telling stories with numbers, words, graphs and photography.
 Below are some of my data visualization projects, created in python.

-### 1. Florida St. Petersburg Police Department data analysis
+### 1. Calls to the St. Petersburg Police Department in Florida reached their highest levels in 2023 after falling during Covid

 ![Total calls per day](Total calls per day edited.png)